 And, yes, people are accountable for their actions.
-You chose to buy.
+You are the one who chooses to buy.

 And, yes, some reputable public speaking coaches sell a product with measurable outcomes.
-Unfortunately, the “get-rich-quick at public speaking” scammers make reputable coaches look bad too.
+Unfortunately, the “get-rich-quick at public speaking” scammers make prominent coaches look bad too.

 If you are new to this dream of being a paid public speaker, I promise you will encounter on your dream journey a lot of people who will want to sell something to you.
 They know what you want: to get booked for speaking events and to get rich.
 They will appeal to your emotional side, with a sense of urgency.
 They will tell you “it’s” easier than you think.
-They will tell you “it’s” a simple process.
-They will tell you that all you need is “this one thing”.
+They will say to you, “it’s” a simple process.
+They will tell you that all you need is “this one thing.”

 1. Look for Real Social Proof.

-Don’t write ANYBODY a check or hand over your credit card until you have talked to clients who have been through the program and achieved the promised results with a measurable outcome.
+Don’t write anyone a check or hand over your credit card until you have talked to clients who have been through the program and achieved the promised results with a measurable outcome.

 2. Don’t Allow Yourself to be Rushed to Buy.

 If it’s a good idea today, it will be a good idea next week.
-Take your time deciding.
+Take your time deciding if you need to product or service being offered.
 Do your homework.
 Check the person out.
 Ask around.

 3. Analyze Your Emotions.

-If this ad is triggering an overwhelming emotional desire (to get rich), then be aware that you may be making a decision based on pure emotion without the right amount of intellectual input.
+If their ad or pitch is triggering an overwhelming emotional desire (to get rich), then be aware that you may be making a decision based on pure emotion without the right amount of intellectual input.

-Ask yourself if this is fulfilling some craving.
+Ask yourself if the product pitch is fulfilling some craving.
 If it is, that emotion might be clouding your judgment.

 4. If it’s too good to be true, it’s probably not true.

 It’s tough to say it any better.
-I have known too many professional speakers who paid money for schemes thinking they were paying money to achieve a result when they were actually paying for a method.
+I had known too many professional speakers who paid money for schemes thinking they were spending money to achieve a result when they were actually paying for a method.